Indicates clickable "hotspot"

 We have a worksheet for young children and we welcome visitors of all ages.
 While the Memorial is a place of reflection, we are happy for children to run around in the fresh air and enjoy the views and we know that they will love the replica Spitfire and Hurricane.
 We only ask that you take a few minutes to explain to them the significance of the Memorial and what it stands for.
 Our guide for young people features our own cartoon airman and is available in the shop.
 Please keep your children in sight at all times and remember we are on a clifftop.

 The ladies’, gents’ and disabled toilets are located inside the The Wing.
-Baby change facilities are also available.
+Baby changing facilities are also available.

 The Cockpit Cafe is located on the first floor of the The Wing, with a lift available.
-The cafe sells hot drinks, soft drinks, ice creams, snacks, sandwiches and confectionery but currently does not serve hot food.
+The cafe sells hot and cold drinks, sandwiches, paninis, snacks, ice creams, cake, confectionery, cream teas, beer and wine and a limited amount of hot food.
+Sample menus here.

 The shop stocks a wide range of souvenirs and Battle of Britain-themed gifts, including many unique collectors’ items signed by the Few.
 It also offers 'pocket money' items for youngsters as well as books, prints, logo'd clothing and model kits.